 Stakeholders in the review and revision process include the TCEQ, EPA, the general public, other governmental agencies, industries, municipalities, environmental groups, and others.
 Much of the coordination is done through the Surface Water Quality Standards Advisory Workgroup.
-There have been revisions to the Standards in 1967, 1973, 1981, 1984, 1988, 1995, 1997, 2000, and 2010.
+There have been revisions to the Standards in 1967, 1973, 1981, 1984, 1988, 1995, 1997, 2000, 2010, and 2014.

 The Procedures to Implement the Texas Surface Water Quality Standards (RG-194) (Implementation Procedures), which explain how the Standards are used in wastewater permitting, are reviewed and revised along with the Standards.